CHAPTER XIV. OFFENSES AND MISCELLANEOUS PROVISIONSCHAPTER XIV. OFFENSES AND MISCELLANEOUS PROVISIONS\ARTICLE 1. GENERAL PROVISIONS

 (3) Changes made by the State of Kansas: See attached

 (c) Fines.
-Every person convicted of a misdemeanor under this article may, in addition to, or instead of, the confinement authorized by law, be sentenced to pay a fine which shall be fixed by the Court or Municipal Judge, not to exceed the maximum of Article 12 of the UPOC.
+Every person convicted of a misdemeanor under this section may, in addition to, or instead of, the confinement authorized by law, be sentenced to pay a fine which shall be fixed by the Court or Municipal Judge, not to exceed the maximum of Article 12 of the UPOC.

 Compounding a crime is accepting or agreeing to accept any thing of value as consideration for a promise not to initiate or aid in the prosecution of a person who has violated an ordinance of this city.
 Compounding a crime is a misdemeanor.